Breaking the Emotional Connection to Food: A Key to Lifelong Weight LossEggs

 There are several ways your emotional connection to food will sabotage your weight loss goals and can even hold you in a pattern of overeating and overweight for years on end.
 Let’s take a look at a few of them:

-– Increased Cravings: Emotional hunger typically craves specific “comfort foods” high in sugar, fat, and salt, leading to further cravings.
+Emotional hunger typically craves specific “comfort foods” high in sugar, fat, and salt, leading to further cravings that set up a cycle that can be hard to break free of.

-– Self-Criticism and Guilt: Emotional eating can leave you feeling guilty or ashamed, damaging your self-worth and confidence to make lasting changes.
+Emotional eating can leave you feeling guilty or ashamed, damaging your self-worth and confidence to make lasting changes.
+These results can be even more damaging than the extra weight resulting in overweight or obesity.

 Breaking the Emotional Connection to Food: A Key to Lifelong Weight Loss